chanhi2000/devlog/src/explore/github/library.md

 - [valinet/ExplorerPatcher][valinet/ExplorerPatcher]: This project aims to enhance the working environment on Windows
 - [microsoft/calculator][microsoft/calculator]: Windows Calculator: A simple yet powerful calculator that ships with Windows
 - [coofcookie/Windows11Upgrade][coofcookie/Windows11Upgrade]: Windows 11 Upgrade tool that bypasses Microsoft´s requirements
+- [google/forma][google/forma]: An efficient vector-graphics renderer

+---
+## Dart
+- [vishalxl/nostr_console][vishalxl/nostr_console]: Nostr console is an open-source twitter-like social network, direct chat app and group chat all bundled into one program.
+Built on the decentralized Nostr protocol.

 ---